dev-bootcamp-2019/final-project-hochbruj/README.md

 As a responder, I want to be able to post an answer so that I have the chance to get the reward if my answer is chosen as 'best answer'.

-As a responder, I want to withdraw the reward from the account if my answer is chosen as 'besst answer', so that I am paid.
+As a responder, I want to withdraw the reward from the account if my answer is chosen as 'best answer', so that I am paid.

 ## Dowload and install
 ```